uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 <h3>Assessment only (AO)</h3>

 <p>If you’re a teaching assistant or unqualified teacher with two years’ experience you can be assessed over 12 weeks to get QTS.
-This way of getting QTS will not give you a PGCE.
-You’ll only need a PGCE if you want to do a master’s qualification or teach outside the UK.</p>
+This way of getting QTS will not give you a PGCE.</p>

 <h3>Postgraduate Early Years Initial Teacher Training (EYITT)</h3>